- 19 Feb 2026

 No official partnership.
 No payments at first.
 Just: "Let's try it."

 That's when it stopped being "a hobby project" and started acting like a startup.
-I monitored logs daily, watched every rent and return, fixed issues on the fly, and treated every weird station reconnect as my problem — because it was.
+I monitored logs daily, watched every rent and return and fixed issues on the fly.

 Mutual trust

 So even though I started as a fun non-profit experiment, I had to design for fraud from day one.
-My solution was intentionally small: 50 UAH pre-authorization hold, released automatically after return.
-Amount was less than the powerbank itself.
+My solution was intentionally small: a 50 UAH pre-authorization hold, released automatically after the powerbank was returned.
+The amount was less than the powerbank itself.
 The point wasn't full insurance — it was friction against casual fraud and a "don't do something stupid" signal.

 People don't adopt your product because it works; they adopt it because it feels safe and effortless.